 A case is dismissed administratively when a complainant's writing or claim fails to state an allegation of judicial misconduct, addresses a dispute over a judge's discretionary rulings that may only be resolved on appeal, or identifies the wrong judge.
 In addition, gratuitous claims of misconduct that are unsupported by any facts or evidence may be administratively dismissed.
-In letters of dismissal sent to these complainants, the Commission provides a specific explanation for the administrative dismissal.
+These cases, which are reviewed by the Commission, are dismissed without a full investigation.
+In letters of dismissal sent to these complainants, the Commission provides a specific explanation for the decision.